Engee documentation

 [ Info: Generated code and artifacts: /user/start/examples/codegen/sine_generator/sine_generator_SinGen_code

-As a result of executing the code generation command, the files main.c, sine_generator_SinGen.h and sine_generator_SinGen.c were created in the specified directory.
+As a result of executing the code generation command, files were created in the specified directory main.c, sine_generator_SinGen.h and sine_generator_SinGen.c.

 image.png

-Now let's look at and test ways to embed the code generated from the model.
+Now let's look at and test the ways to embed the code generated from the model.

-To test the generated code, we embed it into the Engee model sine_generator_test.engee.
-The input and output parameters of the algorithm are identical to those in the original model sine_generator.engee.
-However, the algorithm itself is implemented here on the basis of generated C files embedded in the block C Function.
+To test the operation of the generated code, we will embed it in the Engee model. sine_generator_test.engee.
+The input and output parameters of the algorithm are identical to the parameters in the original model sine_generator.engee.
+However, the algorithm itself is implemented here on the basis of generated C files embedded in the block.
+C Function.

 image.png

-Code embedding consists of the following.
-In the block C Function the locations of the generated files are specified, input and output variables are initialised, and the calculation functions generated from the model are called.
+Embedding the code is as follows.
+In the block C Function The locations of the generated files are specified, input and output variables are initialized, and calculation functions generated from the model are called.

 // engee-cfunction-start